hdfchain/hdfd/README.md

 * How to verify binaries before installing: https://docs.clkj.ltd/advanced/verifying-binaries/
 * How to install the CLI Suite: https://docs.clkj.ltd/wallets/cli/cli-installation/
-* How to install Decrediton: https://docs.clkj.ltd/wallets/hdfchainton/hdfchainton-setup/
+* How to install Hdfchainiton: https://docs.clkj.ltd/wallets/hdfchainton/hdfchainton-setup/

 ### Build from source (all platforms)